Feb. 24, 2022: Russia launches its full-scale invasion of Ukraine

 At about the same time as they initially launched air strikes across the country, Moscow’s forces engaged Ukrainian troops at and around Hostomel Airport, just outside the capital, and captured the airport’s surrounding district on Feb.
 25.

-That day, three Russian saboteurs disguised as Ukrainian soldiers entered the northern Obolon neighborhood but were soon killed by Armed Forces of Ukrainian (AFU) soldiers.
+That day, three Russian saboteurs disguised as Ukrainian soldiers entered the northern Obolon neighborhood but were soon killed by Armed Forces of Ukraine (AFU) soldiers.
 Several hours later, a Ukrainian Sukhoi Su-27 fighter aircraft was shot down over Kyiv and crashed into an apartment building.

 Heavy gunfire was heard all night in Kyiv, and the AFU claimed to have killed about 60 Russian saboteurs in those initial attacks on the capital.
 Ultimately, Kyiv was completely liberated by the beginning of April, despite the Kremlin’s proclamation that it successfully would take the Ukrainian capital in just a few days.

-February-March 2022: Bucha massacres
+February-March 2022: Bucha massacre

-On February 27, 2022, as part of the siege on the area around the capital, invading forces moved into the city of Bucha, making it one of the first outlying areas of Kyiv conquered by Moscow.
-Russian soldiers went on to massacre the town’s civilians and hold them hostage in basements as their family members and neighbors died and decomposed in those houses-turned-prisons.
+On Feb.
+27, 2022, as part of the siege on the area around the capital, invading forces moved into the city of Bucha, making it one of the first outlying areas of Kyiv conquered by Moscow.
+Russian soldiers went on to massacre the town’s civilians and hold them hostage in basements as their family members and neighbors died and decomposed in houses-turned-prisons.

 The UN High Commission for Human Rights estimates that between 73 and 138 Ukrainian civilians were murdered during the Russian siege of Bucha.